krusynth/digitalpolicy/content/_info/software-development.md

 There are several other popular tools from GSA, but most come with a fee:

 * [Federalist](https://federalist.18f.gov/) - A simple static website publishing platform
-* [Cloud.gov](https://www.cloud.gov/) - A platfrom-as-a-service offering that wraps AWS, designed to handle security and compliance for the customer.
+* [Cloud.gov](https://www.cloud.gov/) - A platform-as-a-service offering that wraps AWS, designed to handle security and compliance for the customer.
 * [Login.gov](https://login.gov/) - An identity verification service used at many agencies
 * [Touchpoints](https://touchpoints.digital.gov/) - A platform for user surveys that requires no additional authorization to meet @PRA requirements.